 Currently, Lieutenant Moore is assigned to the Phoenix Police Department’s Cactus Park Precinct.

-Commander Olson has a Bachelor of Science Degree in Criminal Justice from Park University; an M.Ed. in Human Relations from Northern Arizona University; is a graduate of the 244th Session of the FBI National Academy; and a graduate of the 331st Class of the Northwestern University School of Police Staff and Command.
+Chief Olson has a Bachelor of Science Degree in Criminal Justice from Park University; an M.Ed. in Human Relations from Northern Arizona University; is a graduate of the 244th Session of the FBI National Academy; and a graduate of the 331st Class of the Northwestern University School of Police Staff and Command.
+He is an Adjunct Instructor for the University of Arizona, teaching Police Accountability.
+Chief Olson is a training committee member of both the Arizona Association Chiefs of Police (AACOP) and FBI National Academy (FBINA).

-DIANA TAPIA WILLIAMS is a Lieutenant with the Mesa Police Department where she has served since 2003.
-During her tenure, Lieutenant Williams has worked assignments in Patrol, Training, Media Relations Office, Organized Crime Unit, and Mesa Family Advocacy Center as a Personal Crimes Detective.
-Her current assignment is Operations Lieutenant for the Fiesta Patrol Division.
+DIANA TAPIA WILLIAMS is a Commander with the Mesa Police Department where she has served since 2003.
+During her tenure, Commander Williams has worked assignments in Patrol, Training, Media Relations Office, Organized Crime Unit, Personal Crimes Detective, Chief’s Office, Operations Lieutenant, and Human Resources as the Hiring Lieutenant.
+Currently, she is the Commander for the Human Resources Division that is comprised of Hiring, Wellness, Peer, Off Duty, and Career Development and Mentorship.

-Lieutenant Williams was born and raised in Tucson, Arizona, and graduated with a Bachelor of Arts in Spanish and Criminal Justice from the University of Arizona.
+Commander Williams was born and raised Tucson, Arizona, and graduated with a Bachelor of Arts in Spanish and Criminal Justice from the University of Arizona.
 She holds a master’s degree from the University of Phoenix in Administration of Justice and Security.
+She enjoys traveling with her husband and son.